 Analyze your group element health

 Analyze your technology health, events, and metrics using the Custom device page.
-ActiveGate plugins offer a variety of helpful features.
+ActiveGate extensions offer a variety of helpful features.
 You can define custom tabs and add there the charts of your choice.
 You can add properties, so that you can fetch them via API and use for other purposes like CMBD.
 What's more, you can define events which will feed the Dynatrace AI or generate a Dynatrace problem.

 Select the Further details tab to see metrics segmented by dimensions.